shmup/lazyjournal/README.md

 Access to all system logs and containers may require elevated privileges for the current user.

-Windows and MacOS is not currently supported, but the project will work to access Docker and Podman containers logs.
+Windows is not currently supported, but the project will work to access Docker and Podman containers logs.

 ## Build